Memphre

-In Canadian folklore, Memphre is a lake monster said to live in Lake Memphremagog, a fresh water glacial lake located between Newport, Vermont, United States and Magog, Quebec, Canada.
+In Canadian folklore, Memphré is a lake monster said to live in Lake Memphremagog, a fresh water glacial lake located between Newport, Vermont, United States and Magog, Quebec, Canada.

 Background

 Lake Memphremagog stretches for 40 km, with a mean depth of 15.5 m and a deepest point at 107 m.
 It was formed by melting glaciers 10,000 years ago, during the last ice-age.
 The lake freezes over each winter, often becoming up to a metre (three feet) thick.

 History

-Memphre is often described as much like the Loch Ness Monster.
-While the existence of Memphre and most other lake monsters is treated skeptically by the scientific community, reports of sightings persist, with the last in 2005.
+Memphré is often described as much like the Loch Ness Monster.
+While the existence of Memphré and most other lake monsters is treated skeptically by the scientific community, reports of sightings persist, with the last in 2005.

 Coin

-In August 2011, an artistic impression of Memphre was featured on a coloured Canadian quarter.
+In August 2011, an artistic impression of Memphré was featured on a coloured Canadian quarter.